Sharon makes a desperate call to Nobu while Hisoka spills what he knows about Sharon and the cousins to Tsuzuki.

 Chapter Twenty-Four: Call to My Husband:

-The boys put Sharon in a panic.
+The boys left Sharon panicky.
 She picked up her phone and dialed the number.
 Her heart worked itself up as the other line rang.

 "Hello?" a man asked.
 Sharon's heart began to relax.